spine-generic/spine-generic/docs/analysis_pipeline.rst

 If you spot segmentation or labeling issues, manually fix them using the procedure described below.
 Also see the video tutorial below.

-- Go to the ``~/spineGeneric_results/results/data`` folder.
+- Create a .yml file that lists the data awating manual correction.
+You can create this file using any text editor (vim, nano, atom, etc.).
 - In the QC report, enter the string "deepseg" to only display segmentation results or the string "vertebrae" to only display vertebral labeling.
 - Review all spinal cord and gray matter segmentations and vertebral labeling.
 Use the keyboard shortcuts up/down arrow to switch between subjects and the left arrow to toggle overlay.
-- If you spot *major* issues with the segmentation (e.g. noticeable leaking or under-segmentation that extends over several slices) or wrong labeling, add the image name into the yaml file as in the example below:
+- If you spot *major* issues with the segmentation (e.g. noticeable leaking or under-segmentation that extends over several slices) or wrong labeling, add the image name into the yml file as in the example below:

 ::